 But where the CDC’s recommendations were meant to inform doctors’ decision-making process, the DEA’s policy will tangibly reduce the number of prescriptions they can even offer.
-With less to give out, doctors will be forced to prescribe fewer opioid-based pain killers, making it more difficult to become addicted to opioids or to support an addiction that is already present.
+With less to give out, doctors will be forced to prescribe fewer opioid-based pain killers, making it more difficult to become addicted to opioids or to support a person with substance use disorderion that is already present.
 At least that’s the theory.

 But the doctor’s office or emergency room isn’t the only place someone addicted to opioids might go looking for a high.
 Opioids are often manufactured overseas and sold illegally on the streets in the United States.
 Those who are already addicted and are unable to get drugs from their physician will be forced to find their drugs wherever they can.